dutta-Piyush/code-collab-blogs/README.md

 ### Database
 - **SQLite**: A lightweight, file-based database used for storing user data and content.

-### Development Tools
-- **Python**: The primary programming language used for backend development.
-- **Virtual Environment**: Used to manage project dependencies and isolate the development environment.

 ## Project Structure

 ### Root Directory